davidallsopp/DrawEd/README.md

 ##Help for Version 2.42 : (17 Jan 2000)

-##© 2000 David Allsopp

-This application is FreeWare and may be freely distributed provided :-

-* No charge is made other than to cover the cost of the medium.
-* All files, including this !Help file, are included unaltered.

-This program is supplied 'as is' with no guarantee of its suitability for any purpose.
-I will not be held responsible for any loss of data or other damage occurring through the use or misuse of this program.

 ------

 DrawEd is a simple multitasking application for the processing of Drawfiles